Bobby Cox: Managerial record

-Personal life
+Personal life and death

+Robert Joe Cox was born in Tulsa, Oklahoma, on May 21, 1941.
+He grew up in Selma, California, near Fresno.

-Bobby Cox is married to Pamela and has eight children.
-In 1995, Cox was arrested on simple assault charges against his wife.
+Cox was first married to Mary Xavier Together they had five children.
+The marriage ended in divorce.
+Cox was then married to Pamela Boswell and they had three daughters together.
+In 1995, Cox was arrested on battery charges against his wife.
+His wife retracted the allegation and after Cox completed anger management counseling, the charges were dismissed.

 One day after participating in the Braves' home opening day (April 1, 2019) festivities, Cox was hospitalized after suffering a stroke.
 Five months after his stroke, Cox made a visit to SunTrust Park on September 2, 2019, to watch the Braves play the Toronto Blue Jays, a game which the Braves won 6–3.
-As a result of the stroke Cox suffers from paralysis in his right arm which requires it to be in a sling.
-The stroke did not cause cognitive impairment, as Cox follows and retains interest in baseball, receiving regular visits with long-time baseball colleagues such as Braves manager Brian Snitker, but caused some difficulties communicating.
+As a result of the stroke, Cox suffered from paralysis in his right arm which required it to be in a sling.
+The stroke did not cause cognitive impairment, as Cox followed and retained interest in baseball, receiving regular visits with long-time baseball colleagues such as Braves manager Brian Snitker, but caused some difficulties communicating.
 He was diagnosed with congestive heart failure in 2020.
-Cox attended the July 6, 2024 Atlanta Braves game versus the visiting, division-leading Philadelphia Phillies, his first in-person attendance at a Braves game since 2019.
+Cox attended the July 6, 2024, Atlanta Braves game versus the visiting, division-leading Philadelphia Phillies, his first in-person attendance at a Braves game since 2019.
 Cox visited the home clubhouse, met with Braves players, and took a group photo.
 He was shown on the videoboard before the fourth inning to a standing ovation.

 Due to poor health, Cox was unable to attend the 2025 All-Star Game, the first held in Atlanta since he managed the National League in the 2000 All-Star Game.
 Before the game, tributes were paid to him in the media by his former players.

+Cox died in Marietta, Georgia, on May 9, 2026, at the age of 84.
+He died three days after the death of the former Atlanta Braves owner Ted Turner.